relativitydev/file-migration-cli/README.md

 You can migrate native files to your target Relativity instance after you have run the sync job.
 For more information, see [Data flow overview](#data-flow-overview).

+The **Migrate.ps1** script uses the following default settings:

+* The transfer client is set to the Aspera client.
+* The target transfer rate is to 300 Mbps.

+You can modify the default settings by editing the script, and updating any of the available command-line parameters.
+For more information, see [Running the migrate command](#running-the-migrate-command).

 **Note:** Don't attempt to run a migration job unless you have already run the Sync.ps1 script, and verified that it completed successfully.
 See [Synchronizing a source instance with a local database](#synchronizing-a-source-instance-with-a-local-database).

 Use the following steps to migrate native files: